sergueik/uru_serverspec/README.md

 [2 factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 By design such software renders ssh and winrm ssh key-based remote access impossible.

 With the help of [uru Ruby Installer](https://rubyinstaller.org/add-ons/uru.html) one can actually bootstrap a standalone rvm-like Ruby environment to run serverspec directly on the instance, for both Linux or Windows.
+The only prerequisite on a Linux system are `openssl-libs`, `libcrypt` and `libyaml` libraries, snt those are very likely already installed for openssl stack.

 Another interesting use case is when Puppet provision serves as a driver of a massive deloyment of a list of microservice application stack e.g. Java jars / wars to the cluster of nodes.
 In this scenario, there would be a [Puppet profile](https://puppet.com/docs/pe/2017.2/r_n_p_intro.html) solely responsibe for deploying the domain specific subset of such stack, typically via a massive Puppet `create_resource` [function](https://puppet.com/docs/puppet/5.5/lang_resources_advanced.html#implementing-the-createresources-function)